genidma/teatime-accessibility/README.md

 ## Features

 - **Timer:** 'Session Preset' based values or pick your own Duration (between 1 minute and 999 minutes)
-- **Usage Statistics:** Logs your session times and provides insights into your computer usage habits.
+- **Usage Statistics:** Logs your session times.
 All data remains local to your machine.

 # Demo & Screenshots